Yandex Cloud

 docker images

-3. Authenticate in the registry:
+3. Authenticate with the registry:

 1. Get an IAM token.